WMXZ-EU/MTP_t4/README.md

  - deletion of files
  - recursive deletion of directories
  - creation of directories
- - moving files and directories within a MTP-disk
+ - moving files and directories within and cross MTP-disk disks
- - moving files and directories cross different MTP-disks
+ - copying files and directories within and cross MTP-disk disks

 ## Limitations
  - Maximal filename length is 256 but can be changed in Storage.h by changing the MAX_FILENAME_LEN definition